 Currently, France travel restrictions include travel to Bordeaux.
-France has restricted the entry of all travellers arriving from non-Schengen Member States.
+France has restricted the entry of all travelers arriving from non-Schengen Member States.
 Nationals of France and their spouses and children, long-term residents with French residence permits and their spouses and children, long-term residents of EEA Member States, Andorra, Monaco, San Marino, Switzerland, the United Kingdom or the Vatican City and their spouses and children on their way home, and healthcare professionals may still enter the country.
-Airline crew, personnel of diplomatic and consular missions and international organisations with offices in France and their spouses and children, and merchant seamen may also enter.
-Travellers must have an International Travel Certificate to enter and transit France, which must be obtained prior to departure via the French consular offices abroad or online at https://www.interieur.gouv.fr.
-All travellers arriving in France must complete a signed declaration stating they do not have symptoms of COVID-19 and are subject to quarantine or isolation.
+Airline crew, personnel of diplomatic and consular missions and international organizations with offices in France and their spouses and children, and merchant seamen may also enter.
+Travelers must have an International Travel Certificate to enter and transit France, which must be obtained prior to departure via the French consular offices abroad or online at https://www.interieur.gouv.fr.
+Additionally, travelers returning to a residence in France which is more than 100 km from their point of entry, or who need to use public transport during peak hours in Île-de-France (Greater Paris), must have a declaration form certifying their reason for travel.
+Travelers arriving in mainland France from outside the UK, EU (except for Spain), Andorra, Vatican City, Iceland, Liechtenstein, Monaco, Norway, and Switzerland are requested to comply with a voluntary 14-day self-quarantine upon arrival.
+Travelers arriving in overseas French territorities, as well as any travelers showing symptoms of COVID-19, will have to carry out a mandatory 14 day quarantine at home or in a facility chosen by the government.
 If you are planning to travel to Bordeaux at this time, it is recommended that you stay up to date on current restrictions and follow proper safety measures while in public.